layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes/routing-and-canary/_index.md

 ---
-docType: "Chapter"
+id: "request-routing-and-canary-testing"
-chapterTitle: "Request Routing and Canary Testing"
+title: "Request Routing and Canary Testing"
 description: "In this chapter, we are going to get our hands on some of the traffic management capabilities of Istio."
-lectures: 12
 weight: 5
-title: "Request Routing and Canary Testing"
 ---

 {{< chapterstyle >}}